 Won’t opening-up destroy our relationship?

-If you are thinking of opening up your relationship or would like support in managing some of the complexities that can accompany relationships of all kinds, get in touch with me to make an appointment either face-to-face or via Skype.
+If you are thinking of opening up your relationship or would like support in managing some of the complexities that can accompany relationships of all kinds, get in touch with me to make an appointment either in-person or remote.